 The advanced WiFi settings for the radios apply to all WiFi networks (VAPs or SSIDs).
-Although these settings work fine for most network environments and it is unlikely that you need to change them, you can change the radio settings, and you can do so for the 2.4 GHz and 5 GHz radios individually.
+Although these settings work fine for most network environments and it is unlikely that you need to change them, you can change the radio settings, and you can do so for the 2.4 GHz, 5 GHz high band, and 5 GHz low band radios individually.